 A stop operation will wait for all running jobs to complete, with a two minutes (parameter) timeout.
-No new jobs are taken as soon as the stop order is thrown.
+No new job instances are started on the node as soon as the stop order is thrown.

 The regular installation is as a service.
 Just do, inside a PowerShell prompt with elevated (admin) rights: